Daughter of woman central to SKorea scandal returns to Seoul | New Country 923

 After several months in detention in Denmark, Chung Yoo-ra is returning to her home country to be questioned about bribery allegations involving corporate giant Samsung as well as her studies at a prestigious Korean university.
 Prosecutors also hope her extradition will provide them evidence to expand their case against former President Park Geun-hye, who was removed from office in March and is now being tried on charges of bribery, extortion and abuse of power.

-Once Chung arrives at the airport Wednesday she is expected to head straight to a prosecution office in Seoul for questioning about the corruption scandal that centers on Chung’s mother, a longtime confidante of the former president.
+Once Chung arrives at the airport Wednesday, she is expected to head straight to a prosecution office in Seoul for questioning about the corruption scandal that centers on Chung’s mother, Choi Soon-sil, a longtime confidante of the former president.

 Some of the reasons for the anger swirling around Chung: